 A large jail/insane asylum was built on the Green Street location in 1828.
-It was torn down in 1934 to make room for a new high school.
+It was torn a century later to make room for a new high school.
 The building now serves as the Ipswich Town Hall.
 The prison workhouse still stands and was remodeled into a modern senior residence center known as Whipple Riverview Place.

 “On December 22, the committee brought before an adjourned Town Meeting a plan for the removal of the main cell block in the former County Jail, now owned by the Town.
 This plan was approved and it was voted to do this work at an expenditure of not more than $3,400.00 and under the supervision of the Selectmen.
 Thirty men in two shifts of 15 each were employed in this work.
 This number was later increased by the Selectmen.

 On January 31 the work was finished.
 The committee have tried to be fair in their selection of men for the work.
 Ex-service men, citizens and men with families were chosen first.
 Priority of application was necessarily a factor.
 With the funds available 130 men were given part-time employment and both men and women put in touch with short time jobs.
 Not only have our activities relieved the unemployed to the extent stated above, but the work has been accomplished at a reasonable cost which was thoroughly worthwhile.

 We believe that work thus provided will reflect a substantial saving to the Town in the Welfare Department as it did last year.
 While we feel that the object was to find work for the unemployed the funds provided were inadequate and left us without means of continuing the work in the middle of the winter when the need was most serious.
 After the County Jail job was under way the Selectmen took over the work of this committee and we were discharged. – Joseph F. Claxton, Jr., Chair, Ray Purdy, Arthur Marcorelle, Vera Ross and Amy L. Goodhue.”